-Alternatively, psychotherapy is a relatively new treatment option that discusses how the patient’s depression could stem from habitual patterns of behavior.
+Alternatively, psychotherapy is a relatively new treatment that discusses how the patient’s depression could stem from habitual behavior patterns.

-However, it is now widely accepted that anxiety is just as likely to occur in older adults as other populations.
+Many, including those in the medical and mental health field, believed that anxiety lessens with age.
+Fortunately, it’s now widely accepted that anxiety is just as likely to occur in older adults as in other populations.

 For seniors, mourning the loss of a loved one, dealing with chronic pain or disease, or medication can trigger anxiety.
 Therefore, they should not disregard these feelings as a normal part of aging.

 There are several anxiety disorders that elders can develop: